jet/dotnet-templates/propulsion-projector/README.md

         # cosmos specifies the source (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
         dotnet run -- -g default -m 1000 cosmos

-        # NB (assuming you've scaled up enough to have >1 range, you can run a second instance in a second console with the same arguments)
+        # NB (assuming you've scaled up enough to have >1 physical partition range, you can run a second instance in a second console with the same arguments)
 //#endif